Store information in Qdrant with optional metadata

 window: 60 See the full Qdrant policy for all 2 tools.

-Store information in Qdrant database with optional metadata.
-It is categorised as a Other tool in the Qdrant MCP Server, which means it performs auxiliary operations.
+Store information in Qdrant with optional metadata.
+It is categorised as a Write tool in the Qdrant MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 Add a rule in your Intercept YAML policy under the tools section for qdrant-store.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Qdrant MCP server.